Take your chance when it is available

 I have seen the Ngeeka mentality in many potential applicants.
 Immigration rules and eligibility criteria have changed and many Ngeeka clansmen and women have found themselves outside scenarios that favoured them a while ago.
 In the year 2010, about 10 of my clients from the US were dropped before we could lodge their applications when the Canadian Government decided to remove some occupations from the FSW eligibility list.

-This is my advise.
-If your occupation qualifies today, apply quickly without delay.
+This is my advise: if your occupation is eligible today, apply without delay.
 If you wait too long, chances are that the rules will change before your file has been seen by someone who can make a difference in your life.
-As you remain stuck in indecision, please reflect on these sayings:

-- You cannot plan the future while sitting on borrowed time
+- You cannot plan the future while sitting on borrowed time.

-- Mundu mugi ndari mihere ya uhoro.
+- Mundu mugi ndari mihere ya uhoro (African proverb)